INTERNATIONAL BRUSSELERS,

 Secretary of State of the Brussels-Capital Region, responsible for Urbanism and heritage, European and international relations, Foreign trade and Fire fighting and emergency medical assistance

-Secretary of State of the Brussels-Capital Region, responsible for Economic transition and Scientific research
+Secretary of State of the Brussels-Capital Region, responsible for Economic transition and Scientific research Response

 measures or upcoming legislation.